Deploy to Cloud Foundry

 service plan for your subaccount - A Cloud Foundry space

-As starting the SAP HANA database takes several minutes, we recommend doing these steps early on.
+Therefore, we recommend doing these steps early on.
 In trial accounts, you need to start the database every day.

 2. Latest Versions of @sap/cds-dk